wp-plugins/mit3xxxde-toolbar/readme.txt

 == Screenshots ==

 1. The toolbar with the "start"-Design.
-More then 20 designs available.
+24 different designs available.
 2. Bookmark-Dialog with the "start"-Design.
 3. Twitter-Dialog with the "start"-Design.
 4. Search-Dialog with the "start"-Design.